 When contractors commit certain violations, the Prevailing Wage program can issue fines and strikes.
 If a fine is not paid, or additional strikes are received, the company may be debarred.
-A contractor can be debarred or prohibited from bidding on public works projects for violating one or any combination of the following:
+A contractor can be debarred or prohibited from bidding on public works projects for violating one category multiple times, or any combination of the following:

-- Contractor registration law.
+- Contractor registration law

-- Industrial insurance law for misrepresenting hours/premiums or failing to obtain a certificate of coverage.
+- Industrial insurance law for misrepresenting hours/premiums or failing to obtain a certificate of coverage

-- Apprenticeship law.
+- Apprenticeship law